bricelam/bricelam.github.io/_posts/2016-10-23-paket-like-nuget-with-msbuild.md

 </Project>
 ```

 And that's it!
-You're dependency versions are defined in a single place for your entire solution, and each project
+Your dependency versions are defined in a single place for your entire solution, and each project
 defines which dependencies it needs.

 This is just one example of a new scenario that can be enabled by moving NuGet package references into MSBuild.
 I look